openworm/org.geppetto.docs/source/devdocs.md

 This guide will show you how to build a Geppetto based application and how to contribute to Geppetto.

 ## Why should I use Geppetto?
+**To put it in one sentence you should use Geppetto to save yourself up to five years of development and skip to building only the code specific to your neuroscience application.**

 Web applications to visualize neuroscience data and/or simulate computational models come with an intrinsic complexity.
 Neuroscience data is available in a wide range of formats, whether it represents an MRI, a set of large electromicroscopy images, reconstructed neuron morphologies, a set of electrophysiology traces or a time-varying computational model.

 Usually, applications are required to load these different types of data from different repositories.
 Organizing the data before it can be presented on a unified client is a challenge.
 Sometimes the data can be accessed from a database, and the application that you are building might be required to perform queries to fetch and lazy load what the user is interested in.
 If you are working with multimodal data that you need to integrate, then you need to organize the data in a structured, often hierarchical way.
 You might need to search and query the data from your web application.